Kłodzko: County seat within Bohemia

 Kladsko developed rapidly until the start of the Hussite Wars in the 15th century.
 The wars left the town depopulated by plagues, partially burnt, and demolished by several consecutive floods.
 In 1459 whole Kłodzko Land was elevated by Bohemian king George of Poděbrady to the status of county – thus the city became a seat of Count (for most of time ruler of Bohemia itself) and local Diet – but still remained integral part of Bohemia as "outer region" (vnější kraj), and was not counted as part of Silesia.
 In 1472, the Polish prince Vladislaus Jagiellon stayed in the city before his coronation as King of Bohemia in Prague.

 In 1526 the Habsburgs succeeded after the Jagiellons as hereditary kings of Bohemia.
-Thus the County of Kladsko (hrabství Kladské, Grafschaft Glatz) became a part of the Habsburg monarchy; the local counts retained their powers and Bohemian kings (i.e. Habsburg emperors) ruled this land as suzerains.
+Thus the County of Kladsko became a part of the Habsburg monarchy; the local counts retained their powers and Bohemian kings (i.e. Habsburg emperors) ruled this land as suzerains.
 It was not until the 16th century that the local economy began to recover from the previous wars.
 In 1540 the sewer system was built.
 In 1549 the remaining streets were paved and the city hall was refurbished.
 Most of the houses surrounding the town square were rebuilt in a pure Renaissance style.

-In 1617 the first census was organised in the County of Glatz.
+In 1617 the first census was organised in the County of Kladsko.
 The city itself had approximately 1,300 houses and over 7,000 inhabitants.
 However, two years after the census took place the Thirty Years' War started.
 Between 1619 and 1649 the fortress was besieged several times.
 Although the fortress was never captured, the city itself was largely destroyed.
 Over 900 out of 1,300 buildings were destroyed by fire and artillery and the population dropped by more than a half.
 After the war the Austrian authorities put an end to all local self-government, and the County of Glatz existed in name only.
 The city was gradually converted into a small garrison town attached to the ever-growing fortress.